 - Enzian Inn: Situated right next to the Linderhof, this family-run hotel offers many of the same benefits as the Linderhof, but has some additional quirky touches, like a morning alpine horn performance.
 How can you say no to that?

-As mentioned above, Leavenworth’s over-the-top Christmas decorations stay up and twinkling from Thanksgiving weekend through mid-February, but you’ll have different experiences depending on which part of the holiday season you come.
+As mentioned above, the town’s over-the-top Christmas decorations stay up and twinkling from Thanksgiving weekend through Valentine’s Day, but you’ll have different experiences depending on which part of the holiday season you come.

 On weekends and certain weekdays, you can also see carolers, folks dressed up like Christmas characters, and fun activities for the kiddos, like writing letters to Santa.